Share This Article

 - Only 25 percent of respondents were “completely confident” that their devices, like their desktop computer, laptop or notebook, are free from viruses and malware.

 - Eighty percent of respondents state that they think it is “somewhat to very important” to keep systems and software up-to-date on their devices.

 - When addressing how likely they are to keep systems and software up-to-date within the next month, 75 percent answered that they were “somewhat to very likely” to do so.

 During peak online periods, everyone needs to be extra careful and safeguard themselves against scammers, hackers and cybercriminals – who are actively on the hunt.
 It is critical to be aware of which simple, actionable steps to take to help protect highly personal data like credit card numbers and friends and family’s addresses.
-Interestingly, nearly two thirds (60%) of consumers indicated that they prefer to receive information about online safety from “trusted websites.”
+Where are folks going to learn about online safety?
+Interestingly, NCSA’s research indicates that nearly two thirds (60%) of consumers say that they prefer to receive information about online safety from “trusted websites.”
 With that said, the timing could not be more purr-fect: NCSA, Intel and Microsoft recently teamed up to launch a fun, clever campaign – starring cats – to remind the connected public about the importance of keeping systems and software up to date.
 Update Cat (and his feline friends) will remind Americans to take computer updates seriously and #UpdateMeow to help protect their digital lives and enjoy the many benefits of the internet – including hassle-free shopping – with more confidence and peace of mind.

 You have enough to do to prepare for holidays.
 To ensure the festivities are joy-filled and worry-free, take these simple steps.

 Before going on the prowl for that gotta-get gift, help protect all web-connected devices with the latest updates for your security software, web browser and operating system.